xasima/crawler/README.md

 ## Installation

-Clone the repository and perform publishing to local repository if the default scala version (currently 2.8.1) is sutable
+Clone the repository and perform publishing to local repository if the default scala version (currently 2.8.1) is suitable

     publish-local

-or perform sbt cross-build, if you need to perform compilation and publishing for different scala version (currently both 2.8.1 and 2.9.1) are supported.
+or perform sbt cross-build, if you need to perform compilation and publishing for different scala version (currently both 2.8.1 and 2.9.1 are supported).

     +publish-local